salmanzee-dev/Personality_Core_GLaDOS/README.md

 https://github.com/user-attachments/assets/c22049e4-7fba-4e84-8667-2c6657a656a0

 ## Vision

+> *"We've both said a lot of things that you're going to regret"  -  GLaDOS*

 Most voice assistants wait for wake words.
 GLaDOS doesn't wait—she observes, thinks, and speaks when she has something to say.